While swimming pools and a day at the beach are great fun, there are some hazards to watch for that can have long term consequences.

 Swimming Safety for Kids & Parents

 Design a barrier around your pool to keep children out when they can’t be properly supervised.

 When the pool is open, children should be carefully watched at all times.
-If there are multiple adults, designate someone to be on duty and watching.

 Even at a public pool with an on-duty lifeguard, you should never leave young children unattended.